 Iker Casillas (Spain) – 167*

 A goalkeeping marvel at Real Madrid, and still soldiering on with Porto, Casillas has made clear how special it is to play for Spain.
 "Responsibility.
 Pride.
 Satisfaction.
 Happiness.
 Commitment.
 Respect for those who have preceded me.
 An infinity of words – and doing everything for the Spanish fans," he said.
-With David de Gea established as first choice, however, Casillas has been unable to add to the 167th cap he won in June.
+With David de Gea established as first choice, however, Casillas has been unable to add to the 167th cap he won last June.

 Vitālijs Astafjevs (Latvia) – 166